PM pays tribute to Mahatma Gandhi at Rajghat on I-Day | Politics

 - India

-Prime Minister Narendra Modi Sunday paid tribute to Mahatma Gandhi at Rajghat on Independence Day.
+Prime Minister Narendra Modi Sunday paid tribute to Mahatma Gandhi at Rajghat on the 75th Independence Day.

+''Paid homage to Mahatma Gandhi at Rajghat.
+His thoughts and ideas continue to guide us as we work towards fulfilling people's aspirations,'' he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)